 Check the quantitative experience requirements before applying

 For our more quantitative programmes (MSc Finance, MSc Finance & Accounting, MSc Financial Technology, MSc Investment & Wealth Management, MSc Business Analytics, MSc Risk Management & Financial Engineering and MSc Economics & Strategy for Business) this a key section of the application form that does influence the selection process so please check the entry requirements for your programme before you apply.

 The finance suite of programmes are much more rigorous and students are expected to join the programme with an advanced level of mathematical skills.
 Ensuring that you have chosen the programme that best suits your previous studies can be key to a successful application.
-Sarah Eggleton, the Admissions Coordinator for MSc Finance comments on this saying “it’s always really disappointing when you see a really great candidate without the quantitative grounding to allow them succeed on MSc Finance”.
+Sarah Eggleton, the Admissions Officer for the Finance Masters' programmes comments on this saying “it’s always really disappointing when you see a really great candidate without the quantitative grounding to allow them to succeed on a Finance Masters''”.
 This means that we won’t be able to make an offer even if the student would otherwise be a really good fit for the Business School.

 Applicants for MSc Business Analytics must have a quantitative background to ensure that they have the best chance of success to be proficient in R, Python and SQL by the end of the programme.
 Most of the modules in the programme use at least one of these languages.
 Whilst prior experience in coding is not required, all students must be willing to learn programming from the start of the programme.
 Many admitted students will have already taken free online classes out of general interest if they did not study coding as part of their degree or through their job.